 If you can't find a file or folder in your OneDrive, try these tips.

-Note: If you’re using OneDrive for Business, you might have accidentally saved your files to your business account instead of your personal account.
-To check for the files in OneDrive for Business, go to http://portal.office.com/onedrive.
+If you’re using OneDrive for Business, you might have accidentally saved your files to your business account instead of your personal account.
+To check for the files in OneDrive for Business, go to https://portal.office.com/onedrive.
 If you've lost files in OneDrive for Business, you can ask your question in the OneDrive for Business community forum.
 For more help, contact your IT department or administrator.

 Remember that when you delete a file in OneDrive from one device, it deletes it from your OneDrive everywhere.
 And if you move a file from OneDrive to a different location on a device, it removes it from your OneDrive.